ameliadai/ameliadai.github.io/_pages/about.md

 I am a second year master in data science at [NYU Center for Data Science](https://cds.nyu.edu), working with [Prof. Mengye Ren](https://mengyeren.com) in the [Agentic Learning AI Lab](https://agenticlearning.ai) and [Prof. Krzysztof J. Geras](https://cs.nyu.edu/~kgeras).
 My research interests include understanding LLMs (capabilities and limitations) and AI in healthcare.
 Recently, my work includes evaluating the generalization ability of LLMs and multi-modal learning for breast cancer detection.

-Previously, I completed my BS in Statistics at Chinese University of Hong Kong, Shenzhen.
+Previously, I completed my BS in Statistics at The Chinese University of Hong Kong, Shenzhen.
 Outside of school, I also do hiphop dancing!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.